 The Control of Substance Hazardous to Health Regulations 2002 (COSHH) states employers have a legal duty to manage the risks of harmful substances, like carbon monoxide, within their workplaces.

 If CO poisoning is a potential risk to your employees or anyone found on your work premises, you must take reasonable steps towards controlling it as much as possible.
 For example, conducting carbon monoxide risk assessments to ensure all gas equipment and locations are monitored properly.
+We've also created a free risk assessment template for you to download and use when required.

 Without proper management, employers could end up causing serious medical issues for those in direct exposure, even death.
 Negligence leaves businesses facing unlimited compensation and even closure.
 You could end up facing criminal prosecution for non-compliance with COSHH regulations.